gorenje/node-red-contrib-nodedev/README.md

 Of course, all this is very meta and it gets worse since these nodes are maintained by this [flow](https://flowhub.org/f/b92be5062203ff69).
 These nodes are creating in Node-RED in a kind of a bootstrapping for further node development in Node-RED.

 This is not an inbuilt extension of Node-RED and obviously a more integrated workflow would be simpler.
-This is a attempt to find a better solution to node development, one in which testing and fixing nodes is faster.
+This is a attempt to find a better solution to node development, one by which testing and fixing nodes becomes faster.

 ### Examples

 Examples are included:

-- Converting an existing tar-gzip package file into a collection of PkgFiles for testing and maintaince and development
+- Converting an existing tar-gzip package file into a collection of `PkgFile` nodes for testing and maintaince and development
-- NodeFactory example of creating a boilerplate node for inclusion in a node package that can be installed into Node-RED
+- `NodeFactory` example of creating a boilerplate node for inclusion in a node package that can be installed into Node-RED

 ### Tips